afcarl/aptcron/README.md

 Configuration
 -------------

-The script can run fine without any configuration parameter.
+The script runs fine without any custom configuration, if you are happy with the defaults.

 The behaviour can be configured either via the command-line (which always takes precedence) or via configuration files, it will parse, in order: